-Under the 2018 Settlement Agreement, the Settling Parties have agreed: Duke Energy Indiana will not propose to recover (absent a force majeure situation) retail operating expenses over certain defined levels for 2018 and 2019; post-in-service ongoing capital project costs incurred from January 1, 2018 through the Company’s next rate case test period cutoff date will be addressed in the next rate case; and that the value of the Company’s regulatory asset containing deferred operating expenses will be reduced by $30 million, with a corresponding reduction in the amount of amortization of the regulatory asset included in rates of $10 million annually beginning with the implementation of the proposed Step 2 Rates.
-We find that these provisions are supported by substantial evidence in the record, and will result in just and reasonable rates.
-Together these provisions benefit customers by reducing the amount of O&M and ongoing capital that Duke Energy Indiana would otherwise seek to include in rates, and also provide for mitigation of the rate impact associated with the recovery of the deferred operating expenses through the reduction in the balance in the Regulatory Asset and the reflection of the passage of the Tax Act.
+Under the 2018 Settlement Agreement and with the additional protections ordered by the Commission: Duke Energy Indiana will not propose to recover (absent a force majeure situation) retail operating expenses over certain defined levels for 2018, 2019, and 2020; post-in-service ongoing capital project costs incurred from January 1, 2018 through 2020 will be capped at the same level it was for 2017 in the 2016 Settlement, i.e. the lesser of $16,900,000 or actual expenditures; and that the value of the Company’s regulatory asset containing deferred operating expenses will be reduced by $30 million, with a corresponding reduction in the amount of amortization of the regulatory asset included in rates of $10 million annually beginning with the implementation of the proposed Step 2 Rates.
+We find that these settlement provisions and the Commission-ordered 2020 O&M cap and 2018-2020 capital expenditures cap are supported by substantial evidence in the record, and will result in just and reasonable rates.
+Together these provisions with the additional requirements we have ordered herein benefit customers by reducing the amount of O&M and ongoing capital that Duke Energy Indiana would otherwise seek to include in rates, and also provide for mitigation of the rate impact associated with the recovery of the deferred operating expenses through the reduction in the balance in the Regulatory Asset and the reflection of the passage of the Tax Act.

 Various provisions are contained in the 2018 Settlement Agreement that reflect compromise between the Settling Parties and provide benefits to customers such as the additional reduction of the regulatory asset by $30 million, the O&M caps, and the Duke shareholder contribution to low income assistance and clean energy related projects.
+The Commission added more protections for ratepayers, including a capital expenditure cap from 2018-2020 at the IGCC-15 2017 level and an O&M cap for 2020 at the amount agreed to for 2019 in the 2018 Settlement Agreement.

 The 2018 Settlement Agreement also contains commitments made by the Settling Parties that do not need to be approved by the Commission.
 Those provide for certain payments by Duke Energy Indiana shareholders to provide funding for low income assistance and clean energy projects.
 While we do not need to approve these provisions, we find that these provisions do not alter our conclusion that the 2018 Settlement Agreement will produce just and reasonable rates.
+We also hope the Settling Parties will continue to discuss the implementation of these provisions in particular with CAC.
 In addition, the 2018 Settlement Agreement provides that Duke Energy Indiana will not file an IGCC Rider proceeding in 2019 or 2020, and that the Settling Parties intend for the Company to include Edwardsport investment and operating expenses in base rates in its next retail base rate case and to discontinue the tracking of Edwardsport via the IGCC Rider.
 We approve of the Settlement Agreement’s provision that the Company not file an IGCC Rider in 2019 or 2020, and will consider Duke Energy Indiana’s request to include Edwardsport in base rates during our consideration of the Company’s next retail rate case filing.

-Based on the evidence presented and for the reasons set forth herein, we find that the 2018 Settlement Agreement taken as a whole produces a fair, just and reasonable result that balances the interests of the various stakeholders and the overall public interest.
+Based on the evidence presented and for the reasons set forth herein, we find that the 2018 Settlement Agreement, taken with the Commission’s additional requirements described herein, produces a fair, just and reasonable result that balances the interests of the various stakeholders and the overall public interest.